Len Maxwell: Career

-Len won the advertising industry's coveted CLIO award for best voice-over actor/announcer.
+Maxwell won the advertising industry's coveted CLIO award for best voice-over actor/announcer.
 He co-wrote and co-produced the short animated film The Crunch Bird in which he did all five voices.
 The film won the Academy Award for best animated short.
 He also directed the sound track for the film.
 He also provided several voices for the 1970 Christmas animated special, The Night the Animals Talked.

-He supplied the voices of Karate and The Chief in the children's cartoon series Batfink, and the judge in the animated feature Hugo the Hippo.
+Maxwell supplied the voices of Karate and The Chief in the children's cartoon series Batfink, and the judge in the animated feature Hugo the Hippo.

-Len wrote some comedy with Woody Allen.
+Maxwell wrote some comedy with Woody Allen.
 He appeared with Allen on screen in Allen ’s What's Up Tiger Lily, and did the voices of most of the main characters in that film.
 Voice-overs in Allen’s Take the Money and Run and Sleeper followed.
 He and Allen remained friends until his death.

-He was also the voice of the color analyst Nick Diamond in the MTV animated series Celebrity Deathmatch from 1998-2002.
+Maxwell was also the voice of the color analyst Nick Diamond in the MTV animated series Celebrity Deathmatch from 1998-2002.
 He was credited in most episodes as Barry Manos.

 In 1964, Maxwell released the Christmas/Monster-themed LP, "A Merry Monster Christmas".
 This album entertained families for decades with its head-on collision of classic movie monsters with traditional Christmas observances.
 The album became difficult to find until Maxwell updated and re-released it on CD in 2005.

-He was the voice of The Story Teller on the Verve comedy LP "The New First Family 1968," using a voice very similar to the one he used for the series of Kix cereal commercials featuring various monsters (Gzork, Zilch, Cologne, etc).
+Maxwell was the voice of The Story Teller on the Verve comedy LP "The New First Family 1968," using a voice very similar to the one he used for the series of Kix cereal commercials featuring various monsters (Gzork, Zilch, Cologne, etc).

 Death

-Len Maxwell died on May 13, 2008 in New York City.
-His birthplace was Inglewood, California.
+Len Maxwell died on May 13, 2008, in Los Angeles, California.
+His birthplace was New York City.
 He had been in bad health for a long time and had been hospitalized since December 2007.